 Create Realistic Timeframes

 Since the bride and groom usually book you for a certain timeframe, you know exactly how much time you have to capture their images.
 When you create a timeline, make sure you give yourself realistic timeframes to work with.
 As a wedding photographer, you know what images you need to capture and how long it usually takes you to do so.
-Your timeline should reflect your previous experiences at weddings, but should also give you breathing room just in case things do not go as planned.
+Your wedding day timeline should reflect your previous experiences, but should also give you breathing room just in case things do not go as planned.

 Before the ceremony begins, your couple and their bridal party spend time getting ready.
 Give yourself at least an hour to capture these shots.
 This means you can split your time between the bride and her bridesmaids, as well as the groom and his groomsmen.
 This timeframe gives you plenty of time to document every important part of the getting ready process without having to rush or miss anything (and you might even be able to capture some detail shots!).